Weed in Tacuarembó

 In the past few years, local farmers and growers in Tacuarembó have adapted to the changes brought by cannabis legalization.
 Cannabis plants, which require specific climates and conditions, have found a fertile ground in the province’s rolling hills.
 Some farmers have found it economically viable to grow cannabis alongside their traditional crops like soybeans, maize, and cattle feed.

 While the local economy has benefited from the legal cannabis market, it’s not without its challenges.
-The financial incentives have led to competition, and some farmers have switched from other types of agriculture to cannabis cultivation, creating shifts in the local economic landscape.
 However, the adaptation has not been without controversy, particularly when it comes to the environmental impact.
 Cannabis cultivation requires considerable water, and there are concerns about the long-term effects of large-scale cannabis farming on Tacuarembó’s resources.

 The Social Implications of Cannabis Use